Propellers are a subject which turns heated when sailors

 RC of Sailnet.com , better known as "Maine Sail" decided to put an end to the bickering and has done what I feel is the definitive work on the subject.
 He has allowed me to reproduce his work on this page.
 This is the first comparison I've read between free wheeling propellers and fixed propellers that has an accompanying video verifying each phase of the testing procedure, as well as photos illustrating the jig constructed for the test.
 Also, it should be mentioned that this test was done in a harbor, not a test tank and the results are both conclusive and inescapable.
 Scroll to the bottom of this page for a web video of the test.

-I think this webpage is the best propeller drag comparison test I've seen on the internet and the only place I've found all the propeller drag tests in one place.
-OK, of course I'm biased, but ...
-I will humbly point out that apparently I'm not alone as Michigan Wheel Marine (propeller manufacturer) has cited this webpage as the definitive resource on the subject (link to their page).
+This webpage has been mentioned as the best propeller drag comparison test on the internet and the only place all the propeller drag tests can be found in one place (bottom of this page).
+I will humbly point out that apparently Michigan Wheel Marine (propeller manufacturer) feels this way as they have cited this webpage as the definitive resource on the subject (link to their page).

 Concerning Yanmar diesels, there's more recent information from Yanmar on this subject.
 In Yanmar Advisory Number: MSA08-003 Dated: February 8, 2008 and sent to all Marine Distributors, they state that Yanmar requires their transmission be kept in neutral while sailing.
 In fact, they warn of internal damage to the gear or sail-drive which will result if the Yanmar transmission is locked while sailing, and that this damage will not be covered by Yanmar’s Limited Warranty.
 This advisory points to another which states the identical policy for sail drive units.
 This is an advisory which pretty much ends the debate on whether or not to free wheel propellers while under sail ... don't you think?

 There is a caveat (ahh..you thought this was easy).

 All sailors don't have Yanmar diesel engines and they should look to their